Little Star Pizza – Blue Line Pizza, San Francisco

 Little Star Pizza Picks:

 Deep Dish Classic ($19 for 9in, $23.95 for 12in)- 25 minute baking time.
-Sausage, mushrooms, green bell peppers and onions would feed about 2 people.
+Italian Sausage, mushrooms, green bell peppers and onions would feed about 2 people.
 Gotta eat this pizza hot.
 The pizza was full of fresh chunky tomatoes.
 Sausage was not spicy nor was it overly flavorful.
-Could have used more toppings.
-Corn mealy buttery crust was best part.
+Could have used more toppings as you can barely see them below the tomato sauce.
+Crisp Corn mealy buttery crust was best part.
 The bottom was crispy when it was out of the oven.
 Try not to get these to go, you’ll lose this crust.
 Lots of toppings but not a lot of sausage.
-A good pizza but we like Zachary’s a little better.
+A good pizza but we like Zachary’s in Oakland a little better.

 Mediterranean Chicken ($18 for 9in, $23.95/12in) Chicken breast, artichoke hearts, red bell peppers, green olives, onions, feta had lots of chicken and dark olives.
 The Classic was better than this one as this was a little more soggy and less filling.